GalSim-developers/JAX-GalSim/CONTRIBUTING.md

   git push -set-upstream origin name-that-describes-my-feature
   ```

-- From your GitHub interface, you should now be able to open a Pull Request to the JAX-GalSim repository.
+- From your GitHub interface, you should now be able to open a Pull Request to the Galaxim repository.

 Before submitting your PR, have a look at the procedure documented below.